Iddarammayilatho: Plot

 The Central Minister is facing accusations over possessing black money of ₹1 trillion and money laundering it into Europe through his unsuspecting daughter Akanksha, a psychology student who goes to Barcelona to pursue higher education.
-Akanksha finds a diary in her flat in Barcelona, and out of curiosity, she starts reading it, which unfolds the romantic drama between Sanju Reddy and Komali Sankaraabharanam.
+Akanksha finds a diary in her flat in Barcelona.
+Out of curiosity, she starts reading it, which unfolds the romantic drama between Sanju Reddy and Komali Sankaraabharanam.
 Akanksha gets engaged in Paris with her father's henchman Shawar Ali.
 Incidentally, she runs into Sanju and gets to know him.

-Sanju is an engineer-turned-lead guitarist of a music band and makes his living through the stage and street performances.
+Sanju is an engineer-turned-lead guitarist of a band and makes his living through the stage and street performances.
 As narrated in the diary, Komali comes from an orthodox Telugu Brahmin family.
-She is interested in classical music and ends up learning the violin at a musical school in Barcelona under fiddle professor, Brahma.
+She is interested in classical music and ends up learning the violin at a music school in Barcelona under fiddle professor Brahma.
 In a twist of fate, she falls in love with Sanju and gets approval for their inter-caste marriage from their parents in India.
 Komali unknowingly gets caught after video footage that she accidentally shot while Shawar kills the Spanish ambassador, in the process of money laundering.

-Sanju saves Komali from these henchmen on a couple of occasions; this is where the story in the diary ends abruptly.
-Out of curiosity, Akanksha starts questioning Sanju about their love story, and, in the process, ends up with disturbing facts.
+Sanju saves Komali from these henchmen on a couple of occasions; this is where the diary story ends abruptly.
+Out of curiosity, Akanksha starts questioning Sanju about their love story, and, in the process, learns disturbing facts.
 On continuous asking by Akanksha, Sanju tells her that Komali is dead.
-It is then shown in a flashback that for fixing the marriage of Sanju and Komali, their parents had come to Spain.
-It was at that time that Komali is kidnapped by Shawar's brother, and when Sanju comes to save her, Komali is murdered by the brother.
+It is then shown in a flashback that to fix Sanju and Komali's marriage, their parents had come to Spain.
+It was at that time that Shawar's brother kidnapped Komali, and when Sanju came to save her, Komali was murdered by the brother.
 In a fit of rage, Sanju stabs the whole gang to death, and Shawar's brother goes into a coma.